sleibrock/beachalyzer/Strategies.md

 The best option is to make your base defense attack on the beach instead of tucking it away in corners, because corners is where grenadiers thrive the most.

+# Heavies / Bombardiers

+One of the newest troops, the Bombardier, provides extreme long-range firepower.
+However, they need a lot of protection because of how fragile they are.
+They can outrange most buildings in the game, but cannot be left alone.

+The best setup would be Heavies.
+Bombardiers cost gunboat energy to deploy, making it not ideal to use troops that also use energy (tanks, scorchers) unless you also boosted for gunboat energy.
+Heavies synergize well here because of the her Doctor Kavan, and his ability to respawn troops.

+Deploy heavies, then deploy bombardiers, and when heavies go down, use Doctor Kavan to bring heavies (and also bombardiers) back so you can keep pushing.
+Because of Kavan, heavies are easier and cheaper to use and act like riflemen tanks in a sense.
+Singular boom cannons wouldn't be enough to stop this, and a great deal of prototypes are needed to stop this kind of attack.

+This combination is currently one of the most powerful player attacking setups in the game.